 Tratinčica leaves and flowers are usually picked during springtime, but you can also pick them in summer.
 Pick only the young gentle leaves, then eat them cooked or raw.
 They are rich in vitamin C and carotene.

 Hard green buds can be marinated and used the same way as capers.
-Flowers are usually used in salads or as a decoration to other dishes.
+Flowers are usually used in salads or as a decoration for other dishes.
 Both leaves and flowers can also be used for preparing tea.

 Yarrow (Achillea millefolium) is a plant with a bunch of small white flowers that grow together along with tiny dark green leaves.
 Stolisnik is approximately 80 centimeters tall and grows in groups on dry pastures, fields, meadows, and as a weed in gardens.
 It can grow up to 1.700 meters above sea level.
 While this plant likes the sun, it can tolerate both drought and frost.